Andonome/stories/effect_summaries.md

 ## Boosted

+Increase the speed of winds.

 0. Air whips hair around, like a Raphaelite painting.
 Affected creatures lose 1 AP, minus thier Strength, and are pushed back for the same number of steps.
-1. Air mass the size of a person, making movement difficult.
+1. Strong winds blow, lifting all the dust and leaves up in the air.
 Affected creatures lose 3 AP, minus thier Strength, and are pushed back for the same number of steps.
-1. Air mass the size of a room, or a large tree, or a very large beast.
-Creates a gust of wind that can stagger lesser creatures, blow the (not locked or barred) door of the room open, or disperse fog.
+1. Storm gale that can stagger lesser creatures, blow the (not locked or barred) door of the room open, or disperse fog.
 Affected creatures lose 5 AP, minus thier Strength, and are pushed back for the same number of steps.
-1. Air mass the size of a house, or a field, or a grand hall.
-Enough wind to knock anyone nearby off their feet.
+1. Mighty tempest strong enough to knock anyone nearby off their feet.
 Affected creatures lose 7 AP, minus thier Strength, and are pushed back for the same number of steps.
-1. Air mass that fills an entire street, or most of the forest.
-Temporary wind speeds equal to a hurricane.
+1. Temporary wind speeds equal to a hurricane.
 Affected creatures lose 9 AP, minus thier Strength, and are pushed back for the same number of steps.

 ## Beautiful